yohana-samile/yohana-samile/README.md

 - 👋 Hi, I’m @yohana-samile
-- 👀 I’m interested in ...
+- I’m interested in ...
 - Web desing and developement, my goals is to become a software developer and working with big companies.
-- 🌱 I’m currently learning ...
+- I’m currently learning ...
-- Computer programming languaes inorder to reach my goals
+- Computer programming languages inorder to reach my goals
 - Am current learn Django (Python framework).
 - Am familier with PHP procedural, PDO, and Laravel